zhaofenqiang/Spherical_U-Net/README.md

 conda install -c conda-forge pyvista
 ```

-You can install the Spherical U‐Net package from PyPI:
+Some basic tools can be found in the [Spherical U‐Net package](https://github.com/zhaofenqiang/SphericalUNetPackage) and installed from PyPI:
 ```
 pip install sphericalunet
 ```